fourstix/Elfos-video/README.md

 Repository Contents
 -------------------
-* **/src/video/**  -- Assembly code source files for the Elf/OS Video functions.
+* **/src/asm/video/**  -- Assembly code source files for the Elf/OS Video functions.
+  * VideoRom.asm	- Assembly file to locate the Elf/OS video functions in ROM.
-  * StdDefs.asm - standard definitions and macros used in assembly source files
+  * ops.inc - standard opcode definitions used in assembly source files
-  * InitPicoElf.asm - initialization functions and includes
+  * bios.inc - Include file for Elf/OS bios definitions from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
+  * kernel.inc - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
   * Graphics1861.asm - graphics routines for drawing on the CDP1861 display
   * Text1861.asm - routines to draw text characters on screen
   * Fonts.asm - font table for text functions
   * Tty1861.asm	- printing routines and other video functions for the CDP1861 display
-  * VideoRom.asm	- Assembly file to locate the Elf/OS video functions in ROM.
-  * bios.inc - Include file for Elf/OS bios definitions from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
-  * kernel.inc - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
   These files are used to create the video.hex file used for the ROM images.
 * **/src/asm/**  -- Video programs for the Elf/OS
+  * **VideoMem.asm** - Assembly file to locate the Elf/OS video functions in Memory.
   * **video.inc** - Include file for video ROM definitions.
+  * **location.inc** - Include file to define video functions in ROM or Memory.
   * **vstart.asm** - Start video by allocating video buffers in high memory and set flags.
 Use the vstart.bat batch file to assemble the vstart command
   * **vtest.asm** - Test video and show status.
 Use the vtest.bat batch file to assemble vtest command.
   * **vstop.asm** - Stop video, the -u option will also unload the video buffers and free up high memory.
 Use the vstop.bat batch file to assemble the vstop command.